 There are several methods you can use to navigate from a CSS file to a markup file and vice versa.

-For instance, you can invoke Navigate to usage on a CSS selector or class and navigate to
+For instance, you can invoke Navigate to usage on a CSS selector or class

 a usage inside markup file:

 As an alternative, you can choose Matched Tags from the Navigate To context menu in order to navigate to tags that match chosen CSS element.

 In order to navigate from a markup file to a CSS file, you can use the Go To Declaration feature:

 You can easily find where a certain CSS property or selector is used both within the current file and in a larger scope.
 For example, when you have multiple CSS files in your solution, applying Find Usages over a selector in one of these files finds all occurrences of the selector in all remaining files:

 ReSharper comes with a handy view that allows you to see the whole hierarchy of css selectors.
 For each selector in the hierarchy you can quickly view its definition.